 But apart from pixelation, the computer simulation model of reality shares many characteristics with the God model of reality.
 Both ascribe a higher intelligence or consciousness that controls every aspect of reality.
 But the problem with these models is predictability.

-Intelligence or consciousness (I will equate them for the time being to making things simpler) is fundamentally unpredictable because it is self-aware.
-This self-awareness is the spanner in the works that makes it very difficult to mechanistically model intelligence or consciousness, and it is this self-awareness that allows intelligence or consciousness to have novelty.
+Intelligence or consciousness (I will equate them to making things simpler) is fundamentally unpredictable because it is self-aware.
+This self-awareness is the spanner in the works that makes it very difficult to mechanistically model intelligence or consciousness, and it is this self-awareness that allows intelligence or consciousness to exhibit novelty.

 So when a model includes intelligence or consciousness, it can no longer be mechanistic and observations can only be modelled statistically because of the novelty.
 (Quantum models are a prime example of this.)
 Too much novelty and we descend into chaos; too little novelty and the intelligence/consciousness becomes superfluous and is eliminated by Occam's razor.